sybenzvi/PHYS142/README.md

 # PHYS142
 Code examples for PHYS 142: Electricity &amp; Magnetism (Honors)

-Department of Physics and Astronomy
-University of Rochester
+(c) 2022, Department of Physics and Astronomy, University of Rochester